mdcutone/psychxr/README.md

 python -m pip install psychxr
 ```

-If the binaries are not available for some reason (eg. your version of Python is too new), `pip` will try to build the source distribution.
-In that case, you must set the environment variables as shown below in "Building from Source" before running the command above.
+If the binaries are not available for some reason (eg. your version of Python is too new), `pip` will try to build the source distribution (it will likely fail).
+In that case, you must set the environment variables as shown below in "Building from Source" before running the above command again.

 ### Installing Pre-Compiled Binaries